2021 Hawaii Rainbow Warriors football team: Game summaries

-at UCLA
+At UCLA

 To open the season the Rainbow Warriors traveled to the Rose Bowl in Pasadena to face Dorian Thompson-Robinson and the UCLA Bruins out of the Pac-12 Conference.
-Hawai'i got the ball to begin the game and went three-and-out.
-A botched punt gave the Bruins' offense the football at the 'Bows 15.
-However, the Hawai'i defense held the Bruins to a 27-yard field goal by Nicholas Barr-Mira, giving UCLA a 3-0 lead.
-Corderio and the 'Bows offense went three-and-out again on their second series.
+Hawaii got the ball to begin the game and went three-and-out.
+A botched punt gave the Bruins' offense the football at the Bows' 15.
+However, the Hawaii defense held the Bruins to a 27-yard field goal by Nicholas Barr-Mira, giving UCLA a 3–0 lead.
+Corderio and the Bows' offense went three-and-out again on their second series.
 Thompson-Robinson would then proceed to lead the Bruins 87 yards in 9 plays, capped by a 21-yard run by Zach Charbonnet.
-UCLA now led 10-0.
+UCLA now led 10–0.
 The Bows' offense continued to struggle as Chevan Cordeiro was intercepted by Datona Jackson.
-The Bruins took over at the Hawai'i 9.
-Four plays later, Brittain Brown scored on a 1-yard run, putting UCLA ahead 17-0.
-The Hawai'i offense responded by finally driving into UCLA territory, but it was forced to settle for a 48-yard Matthew Shipley field goal to cut the deficit to 17-3.
-The Bows' defensive woes continued as Charbonnet scored again, this time from 47 yards out, putting UCLA ahead 24-3.
-The Bruins led 24-3 at the end of the first quarter.
+The Bruins took over at the Hawaii 9.
+Four plays later, Brittain Brown scored on a 1-yard run, putting UCLA ahead 17–0.
+The Hawaii offense responded by finally driving into UCLA territory, but it was forced to settle for a 48-yard Matthew Shipley field goal to cut the deficit to 17–3.
+The Bows' defensive woes continued as Charbonnet scored again, this time from 47 yards out, putting UCLA ahead 24–3.
+The Bruins led 24–3 at the end of the first quarter.
 To begin the second quarter, the Bows' drove into UCLA territory.
 However, the ball went over on downs after Cordeiro failed to connect with Caleb Phillips on 4th-and-9.
-UCLA responded by taking a 31-3 lead after Charbonnet's third touchdown of the game, a 21-yard run.
+UCLA responded by taking a 31–3 lead after Charbonnet's third touchdown of the game, a 21-yard run.
 After trading punts, the Bows' offense achieved a 1st-and-goal at the Bruins' 9.
 However, the ball went over on downs after Cordeiro failed to connect with Nick Mardner.
-The Bruins took a 31-3 lead into the locker room.
+The Bruins took a 31–3 lead into the locker room.